How does Kumon encourage children to think for themselves?

 Working it out for themselves

-A key principle of learning with Kumon is for the child to discover new concepts for him or herself, so in the Kumon Maths Programme, the worksheets introduce the concept sum-by-sum and page-by-page, gradually allowing them to reason out the answers for themselves.
+A key principle of learning with Kumon is for the child to discover new concepts for him or herself.
+In the Kumon Maths Programme, the worksheets introduce the concept sum-by-sum and page-by-page, gradually allowing them to reason out the answers for themselves.

 For example, the earlier part of Level C is multiplication of single-digit numbers, e.g.; 3×3=9, 4×4=16.
 Students repeatedly practise their single-digit multiplications so that they become confident and can complete pages of worksheets very quickly and fluently.
 They come to a point where they know their times tables so well, they do it without having to think consciously, they just ‘know it’.
 They can rely on this knowledge as they move forward in their learning.